byt3bl33d3r/WitnessMe/README.md

 ## Searching the Database

-The `servers` and `hosts` commands in the `wmdb.py` CLI accept 1 argument.
-WMDB is smart enough to know what you're trying to do with that argument
+The `servers` and `hosts` commands in the `wmcli.py` CLI accept 1 argument.
+WMCLI is smart enough to know what you're trying to do with that argument

 ### Server Command